joshembling/devices/README.md

 ### Start servers

+Firstly run, `composer install` from the backend directory and `npm install` on the frontend directory to successfully grab all packages.

 To start the backend server, from the root directory `cd backend` and then `php artisan serve` - this must run on `localhost:8000`.

 To start the frontend server, from the root directory `cd frontend` and then `npm run dev` - this must run on `localhost:3000`.